imarcaos/Curso-Desenvolvimento-Web/README.md

    - C386 - Some notes about the sql syntax
    - C387 - Introduction to select - ex.006
    - C388 - Order data with ORDER BY - ex.007
+   - C389 - Limit the number of records with Limit&Offset- ex.008